Searching for an internship or a job can be a long process, requiring stamina and drive! Read below for tips to get you where you want to go.

 Ensure it is optimized for Applicant Tracking Systems, which most firms use to screen candidates: no templates; plain Word doc; no symbols, graphics, headers or tables; related keywords incorporated into bullet points.

-Make an appointment with Career Services to have your resume reviewed, or submit it to Jobs4Owls (formerly CSO) for review.
+Make an appointment with Career Services to have your resume reviewed.

 Learn how to write cover letters